About The Doctor

 - the recipient of patient satisfaction scores in the 99th percentile nationally

 This wasn’t merely a professional calling – she remembered the ability to simplify that small town life offered, and how the way her patients in Belleville spent their time was a sincere reflection of what they valued & believed in.
 “I was ready for that myself – both professionally and personally, having finally realized the need to live with the balance I had been encouraging my patients to live with for 15 years”.
-Since moving to Northwest Wisconsin in 2018, Dr. Dall-Winther has met this balance and her sarcoid is now well controlled.
+Since leaving industrial medicine in 2019, Dr. Dall-Winther has met this balance and her sarcoid is now well controlled.
 She and her family live on Bennett Lake in Birchwood.
 When she’s not working, she enjoys spending time with her large family and is a big fan of her mini goldendoodle Penny, her 30+ chickens, gardening, music, traveling, reading and film.

 What Drives Us